yodertv/Reminders/doc/README.md

 #Future Enhancements (backlog)
 - Display mongodb host as wells as registered DB on welcome screen.
 - Rename default collection "todo" to "today".
-- Create login and session management so that I can test for multiple clients with different DBs.
 - Add unit testing.
 - Upgrade Bootstrap.
 - Consider making the build manifest in JSON notation rather than string.
+- Minimize trips to server.
+Keep data cached between pages.
 - Test preserving some global data so that it doesn't all get blown away and refreshed with ```$scope```.
 - Print a digest from the History page.
 - Keep common tasks.
 These should be replenished everytime the list is archived.
 - Give the user a way to edit the list of repeating tasks.
-- Minimize trips to server.
-Keep data cached between pages.
-- Support authentication.
-- Support multiple users.
 - Support addvertisments.
 - Dynamically provision new users.
 - Add a print feature.